LearnLib/alex/documentation/src/main/docs/contents/examples/todo/README.md

 ## Setup ToDo

 In order to setup ToDo, download the archive and extract it to an arbitrary location.
-Make sure you have Java JRE or JDK v8 or higher installed.
+Make sure you have Java JRE or JDK v8 or v11 installed.
 Open a terminal, navigate to where the extracted files are located and execute `java -jar ./jetty-runner.jar --port 9090 ./Todo-App.war`.
 Then, open `http://localhost:9090` in a web browser of your choice.
 You should see the login form of ToDo which looks like this: